apache/apisix-ingress-controller/docs/en/latest/reference/example.md

   publishService: apisix-gateway
 ```

 When using `publishService`, the controller will use the endpoint of this Service to update the status information of the Ingress resource.
 The format can be either `namespace/svc-name` or simply `svc-name` if the default namespace is correctly set.

-- If the Service is of `LoadBalancer` type, the controller uses its external IP or hostname.
+Only `LoadBalancer` type services are supported - the controller uses their external IP or hostname to populate the Ingress load balancer status.
-- If the Service is of `ClusterIP` type, the controller propagates the hostname from any Ingress resources that reference that Service.

 </TabItem>